Iran and US warships in tense Middle East first encounter in a year | ExBulletin

 Iran and US warships in tense Middle East first encounter in a year

-DUBAI, United Arab Emirates (AP) US and Iranian warships had a tense encounter in the Persian Gulf earlier this month, the first such incident in about a year amid wider unrest in the region about Tehran’s tattered nuclear deal, the US Navy said on Tuesday.
+DUBAI, United Arab Emirates US and Iranian warships had a tense encounter in the Persian Gulf earlier this month, the first such incident in about a year amid wider unrest in the region over Tehran’s tattered nuclear deal, the US Navy said on Tuesday.

 Images released by the Navy showed a ship commanded by Iranian paramilitary Revolutionary Guards cut off in front of USCGC Monomoy, causing the coastguard ship to abruptly stop with its steaming engine on April 2.

 The Guard also did the same with another Coast Guard vessel, USCGC Wrangell, said Cmdr.
-Rebecca Rebarich, Navys Mideast 5th Fleet spokesperson.
+Rebecca Rebarich, Middle East 5th Fleet spokesperson.
 Such close passages run the risk of ships colliding at sea.

 Iran did not immediately recognize the incident in the southern part of the Persian Gulf, which caused no injuries or damage.

-U.S. crews issued several warnings via deck-to-deck radio, five short bursts of ship’s horns, and while the (Iranian) Harth 55 responded to deck-to-deck radio requests, they continued the dangerous maneuvers, said Rebarich.
-After about three hours of warning and defensive maneuvering by the United States, the (Iranian) ships moved away from the American ships and opened the distance between them.
+“The American crews issued several bridge-to-bridge radio warnings, five brief explosions from the horns of the ships, and while the [Iranian] Harth 55 responded to radio requests from bridge to bridge, they continued the dangerous maneuvers, ”said Rebarich.

+After about three hours of warning and defensive maneuvering by the United States, the [Iranian] the ships moved away from the American ships and opened the distance between them. “

 The Wall Street Journal first reported on the incident, which involved the Iranian support ship Harth and three Iranian rapid attack devices.
 Coast Guard units operate out of Bahrain as part of the Southwest Asian Patrol Forces, its largest unit overseas.